Viking river cruise amenities are designed to pamper passengers with the ultimate in creature comforts. Here are Backroad Planet’s Top 11 amenities!

 Parties & Celebrations

 Anyone who knows me well knows that I am most definitely NOT a party animal.
 Loud, obnoxious settings make me want to head for the hills.
-On board our Viking longship it seemed that every time we turned around there was another celebration in the making.
+But Viking celebrations are not that way.
+On board our longship it seemed that every time we turned around there was another celebration in the making.
 We had an Explorer Society cocktail party, then a special Canada Day gathering, a 4th of July celebration, a Taste of Austria dinner (where the crew pulled out all the stops), and several other events.
 All of them were easygoing affairs, but also great fun!

 Viking does a thorough job communicating with daily print publications including mini-newspapers available at breakfast, maps of local port cities at the front desk, assorted recipes and information sheets distributed at presentations, and my personal favorite the Viking Daily that always appeared in our stateroom while we were at dinner to help us plan for the following day.
 The front page of each Viking Daily features a detailed schedule of the next day’s activities, while the remaining three pages provide history and background of daily destinations, cultural mini-lessons, local fast facts, and additional things to see and do while in port.